HDFGroup/h5pyd/docs/high/group.rst

     .. attribute:: filename

-        Name of the external file as a Unicode string
+        Path to a domain as a Unicode string

     .. attribute::  path